11ty/11ty-website/src/docs/plugins/serverless.md

 * Server side rendering for fully dynamic pages, e.g. content preview in your Content Management System.
 * Rendering of individual templates using On-demand Builders, useful to improve large site build times both locally and in production.

+### Rendering Modes

+These different use cases and rendering modes are important to understand and have different trade-offs and risks associated with them.
+In a Jamstack world, the order of preference should be:

+* Build template: render in the build (preferred, start here)
+* On-demand Builder template: render on first request (use when your build gets beefy)
+* Dynamic template: render on every request (unlocks some new app-like use cases, can accept user input)

+Build-time (non-serverless) templates should be the preferred rendering mode.
+They are the most reliable and stable.
+A failure in a build generated template will fail your deployment and prevent user-facing errors in production.

+For On-demand Builders and Dynamic templates, rendering failures will not fail your deployment and as such incur more risk.
+Dynamic templates must also be closely performance monitored—unlike build templates, a slow render in a dynamic template means a slow web site to your users.

 ## Usage

 ### Step 1: Add the Bundler Plugin